ansible/ansible/docsite/rst/dev_guide/repomerge.rst

 The documentation pages for modules will be updated to reflect the above information as well, so that users can evaluate the status of a module before committing to using it in playbooks and roles.

+.. _PRMover:
 Move Issues and PRs to new Repo
 -------------------------------
 A tool has been developed to move a PR from the old repos to `ansible/ansible` this can be found at FIXMEADDLINKAFTERTESTING

-To move move issues please use https://github-issue-mover.appspot.com/
+To move move issues please use `GitHub Issue Mover <https://github-issue-mover.appspot.com/>`_

 For support please use `#ansible-devel` on Freenode IRC